detailed information on derived variables

 We are planning a better and more detailed documentation of all the income variables with the Mainstage Wave 4 release if not earlier.

-#5 Updated by Redmine Admin over 6 years ago
+#5 Updated by Redmine Admin almost 7 years ago

 We are currently revising the strategy for imputation and gross-net conversion with direct bearings on the derived income variables.
 We will update this post once we have a timetable for the release.
 Please note that the queationnaires are fully documented and the collected data are available for anyone wishing to use the data.

-#6 Updated by Zoe Oldfield over 6 years ago
+#6 Updated by Zoe Oldfield almost 7 years ago

 The questionnaires are great for looking at the precise definitions of the raw variables but are not helpful when trying to work out how the derived variables are calculated.